Julian22222/PRACTICE/ORM/README-ORM.md

   title    String
   content  String?
+  isPublished   Boolean   @default(false) @map("is_published")  //<--@map allow to rename this filed in Database to -> is_published

+  //author field has - User data type
-  isPublished   Boolean   @default(false) @map("is_published")  //<--@map allow to rename this filed in Database to -> is_published author      User    @relation (fields: [authorId],  references: [id])  //link to another table with connection by authorId and refernce - id, each post has one User authorId   String   @map("author_id")  //<--@map allow to rename this filed in Database to -> author_id createdAt   DateTime  @default(now())  @map("created_at")
+  //relation - connection link authorId from Post table to id from User table author      User    @relation (fields: [authorId],  references: [id])  //link to another table with connection by authorId and refernce - id, each post has one User authorId   String   @map("author_id")  //<--@map allow to rename this filed in Database to -> author_id createdAt   DateTime  @default(now())  @map("created_at")

+  //EXAMPLE if you have video and user and user can make only 1 like for each video, you can use composite unique constraint to ensure that no two likes can have the same userId and videoId, for example, if user1 has liked video1, user1 cannot like video1 again, but user2 can like video1, and user1 can like video2
+  //@@unique[authorId, title]  //<--@unique is a constraint that will ensure that no two posts can have the same title for the same author, it is a composite unique constraint, it will ensure that no two posts can have the same title for the same author, for example, if user1 has a post with title 'Hello World', user2 can also have a post with title 'Hello World', but user1 cannot have another post with title 'Hello World'
   @@map("posts")
 }

+//all models must have: createdAt, updatedAt and id fields, and all models must use snake case for field names in the database, for example, created_at instead of createdAt, updated_at instead of updatedAt
+//also all models must use plural names for tables, for example, users instead of user, posts instead of post
 ```

 5. Create the database